 We normally give three concerts a year, often in the beautiful setting of Bath Abbey, and usually with professional orchestras and soloists.
 This year and last we replaced the summer concert with a weekend workshop/masterclass, open to guest singers as well as choir members – this gives us a chance to sing something we probably couldn’t ever do as a full performance, such as Britten’s War Requiem.

-Our Spring concert on Saturday 26 April which included the Requiem by Maurice Durufle, was a huge success, and was reviewed for the Bath Chronicle by Peter Lloyd Williams.
+Our Spring concert ‘A Greater Love’ on Saturday 26 April included the Requiem by Maurice Durufle, and was a huge success, it was reviewed for the Bath Chronicle by Peter Lloyd Williams.
 The full review is available on line at thebathchron.co.uk .

-Our 2014 summer weekend workshop on July 12/13, open to all singers, will be Michael Tippett’s A Child of Our Time.
-We invite singers from across the country and of all abilities to join us in this Choral Masterclass-Workshop to explore this work under the guidance of Gavin Carr, with young soloists, culminating in a run-through with piano accompaniment before a live audience.
+Our 2014 summer weekend workshop on July 12/13, open to all singers, was Michael Tippett’s A Child of Our Time.
+We invited singers from across the country and of all abilities to join us in this Choral Masterclass-Workshop to explore this work under the guidance of Gavin Carr, with young soloists, culminating in a run-through with piano accompaniment before a live audience.
+It was a very moving weekend.